-Today I’m putting on my science hat and attacking the question which burns my curiosity as well as many others.
-Why does a fertilized egg divide to create identical twins?
-It is well established that this is not a hereditary tendency and yet around 0.3% of babies are born a natural clone.
-So why does one become two?
+The human body performs some incredible works of magic, and identical twins conception is one of them.
+Why does a fertilized egg split to create identical twins?
+It is well established that embryo splitting is not a hereditary tendency and yet around 0.3% of babies are born a natural clone.
+So what causes identical twins?

 How identical twins form

 Nine-banded armadillos almost always give birth to four identical quadruplets.
-These quadruplets are created from one single fertilized egg that splits, and then split again.
+These quadruplets are created from one single fertilized egg that splits and then splits again.
 This is thought to be an evolutionary result of the physical constraints imposed by the shape of the armadillo’s uterus.
 However, while it may be seen as an evolutionary advantage for the Armadillo, twinning of embryos in humans is considered more of a pregnancy fail by scientists, because it holds higher risks of congenital anomalies and premature birth.
-Still, for armadillos it’s not a random event so something is causing it to happen…
+Still, for armadillo, it’s not a random event so something is causing it to happen…

 Identical twins and IVF